Photo Credit: Cameron Gillie, Harrison Hills Segment.

 Why Do I Need to Register?

-Registration provides you with special Challenge communications, exclusive access to the StriveON app and Trail Community itineraries (see list below).
+Registration provides you with special Challenge communications and access to Trail Community itineraries.
 Plus, to receive your Challenge patch and certificate, you’ll need to fill out the Completion form when finished and registration numbers will help us plan for ordering patches.

 Your registration also helps us track the popularity of the Challenge, which provides valuable feedback to our Trail Community partners and supporting businesses.